barbarum/notes/engineering.md

 1. Describe the background

-2. What want to do?
+2. What to do and expectation?

-3. What's the expectation?

-4. When to complete?
+3. When to complete?

-5. How to do?
+4. How to do?
 (For junior engineers)

-6. Stage checking
+5. Stage checking

-7. Expectation of next round staging check.
+6. Expectation of next round staging check.

-8. Confirm if it's followed (Ask him to repeat)
+7. Confirm if it's followed (Ask him to repeat)

 ### How to do PIP?